Jerry Cornes: Athlete

 Cornes first became interested in running at Clifton, where he won the seven-mile cross-country 'Long Pen Pole' race, as his father had done twice before him.
 When the Achilles Club from Oxford and Cambridge came for a match against Clifton, he beat, on handicap, Douglas Lowe, who was an Olympic champion.
 At Oxford, he won the Freshman cross-country race.

+Shortly before the 1930 British Empire Games in Canada, Cornes finished second behind Reg Thomas in the 1 mile event at the 1930 AAA Championships.
+At the 1930 British Empire Games he won the bronze medal in the 1 mile event.
+Four years later at the 1934 Empire Games he won again the bronze medal in the 1 mile competition.

+Cornes became the national 1 mile champion after winning the British AAA Championships title at the 1932 AAA Championships.

-He competed for Great Britain and Northern Ireland at the 1932 Summer Olympics held in Los Angeles, in the 1500 metres where he won the silver medal.
+Shortly afterwards he was selected to represent Great Britain at the 1932 Olympic Games in Los Angeles, in the 1500 metres, where he won the silver medal.
 His time was 3 minutes 52 seconds.
 He then competed in the 1936 Summer Olympics in Berlin, gaining sixth place in the 1500 metres event but running his personal best time of 3 minutes 51.4 seconds.
 The race was exceptional because the first two runners broke World Records and the first five, Olympic Records.

-At the 1930 Empire Games he won the bronze medal in the 1 mile event.
-Four years later at the 1934 Empire Games he won again the bronze medal in the 1 mile competition.